Anishkulkarni9001/fa22-cse110-lab4/expose/javascript/part2.md

     A] Answer : true
        Explanation : Here, we convert both arguments to numbers and compare as expected.

-    B] Answer : false
+    B] Answer : true
-       Explanation : Here, strings are compared in lexicographic order - as '12' comes before '2' in a dictionary, the output is false.
+       Explanation : Here, strings are compared in lexicographic order - as '12' comes before '2' in a dictionary, the output is true.

     C] Answer : true
        Explanation : Here, we convert both arguments to numbers and compare as expected.